tolgagklp/scalar-wave-equation/README.md

 ## 🌀 Overview

+Modelling the scalar wave equation in the time and frequency domain - Softwarelab 2024.

-Wave simulation is widely used across many engineering fields such as biomedical applications and non-destructive testing.
-This project explores two computational methods to model wave propagation:
+Wave simulation is used in many fields of modern-day engineering, such as biomedical applications, non-destructive testing (NDT), and Noise, Vibration and Harshness (NVH) tests.
+Different computational methods are applied to model the wave propagation.
+In the frame of this project, the finite difference method (FDM) is studied first, and then the finite element method (FEM) is introduced.

 - **Finite Difference Method (FDM)** – Introduced first to model basic wave behavior.
 - **Finite Element Method (FEM)** – Applied subsequently for more complex geometries and boundary conditions.

-The simulation considers a **1D isotropic and homogeneous** material domain.
+The simulation considers a **Isotropic and homogeneous** material domain.

 > All code and related documentation developed as part of this group project can be found in this repository.